Prince-2028/Prince-2028/README.md

 - **Problem Solving**: Ability to think critically and solve issues efficiently.
 - **Collaboration**: Skilled in working with teams using Git and GitHub.
 - **Time Management**: Managing academic workload while improving skills.

 ---
+## 🚀 Currently Learning
+I'm always excited to learn new technologies to expand my knowledge and grow as a developer.
+Here's what I'm currently diving into:
+- **Node.js**: Building server-side applications and REST APIs.
+- **React APIs**: Working with Context API, Redux, and Hooks to manage state effectively.
+- **Backend Development**: Exploring how to connect frontend apps with backend servers and databases.

+---